juwain/experimental.dev/src/posts/css-movie-or-how-to-animate-the-grid.md

 In addition to exploring features of CSS Grid, I've discovered a new role for animation in this article.
 It can be used not only to smoothly change the appearance of an element, but also as a built-in CSS-timer that allows you to control the states of an element over time using any CSS properties.
 It's like a setTimeout / setInterval in JS.

-Unfortunately, this feature (at least with grids) didn't work in Safari.
+Unfortunately, this feature (at least with grid) didn't work in Safari.
 I think this is a bug in the browser.
 But, in any case, in one of the next articles I will explore this feature more detail.